trapclim/eCornell-CALS300s/CALS304/CALS304_02_02-Watch.md

 ### Intro (15–30 seconds)

-[Visual: a narrow mine path; a figure climbing with a heavy load; the thud of boots; then a dim lamp flame]

 Imagine carrying fuel the way you carry groceries—only it’s coal, and it’s on your back.
 Before modern supply chains, energy was physical: muscles turned food into motion, and motion moved the fuel that kept homes and workshops running.